fbielejec/fbielejec.github.io/_posts/2026-05-07-autoresearch-gem-strategy.md

 # <a name="phases"/> Phased Sweeping

-The full ensemble has three GEM specialists (bull / bear / ranging) gated by a 3-state HMM regime detector, plus a meta-allocator that blends specialist portfolios when the HMM is uncertain.
+The full ensemble has three GEM specialists (bull / bear / ranging) gated by a 3-state HMM regime detector, plus a meta-allocator model that blends specialist portfolios when the HMM outcome is uncertain (< 90%).
 That is roughly 15 sweepable parameters.

 A grid over all 15 is combinatorially hopeless.